dellsystem/dellsystem.github.io/_posts/2017-06-29-what-i-wish-i-had-known.md

 And look.
 Once you have a better understanding of the world-system, once you really know what it means for you to get a job and get a mortgage and raise a family, once you see how you fit in within the larger system of capitalism, you start to see your options.
-You'll see what you don't have to stay on the path that you're on now.
+You'll see that you don't necessarily have to stay on the path that you're on now.
 That you have the tools to really examine, to really _interrogate_ the path you're on and ask yourself why you think it's the right one.
-That you, if you choose to, can make your own path.
+That you can, if you so choose, make your own path.

 Which is both liberating and terrifying at the same time: on the one hand, you're free of your chains; on the other hand, _where the hell are you going to